Car dashboard lights explained: what shouldn’t be ignored?

 Seatbelt indicator light

-The unfastened seatbelt light indicates that a driver or passengers aren’t buckled up.
-No real danger here, just an important reminder to fasten the seatbelts while driving.
-Most of the cars also have special sound indicators for the same task since a seatbelt is one of the greatest safety inventions.
+There is no real danger here – it is just an important reminder to fasten seat belts while driving.
+Most cars also have special sound indicators for the same task since a seat belt is one of the greatest safety inventions.

 Airbag indicator light